jamesjrg/JimAndCats/README.md

 * Also allows admins to query user details (currently all users are admins...).

+* Currently uses an in-memory model built from the event store, but once the command handler is changed to use a SQL database then this project will no longer need any knowledge of event store or event types

 ####Cats: Crowdfunding Ask Templates

 * Manages a collection of projects asking for crowdfunding.